futoin/specs/draft/ftn19_if_xfer_engine.md

             - RetailWeeklyAmt - weekly amount
             - RetailWeeklyCnt - weekly count
         - Monthly limits:
-            - MaxMonthlyAmt - monthly amount
+            - RetailMonthlyAmt - monthly amount
-            - MaxMonthlyCnt - monthly count
+            - RetailMonthlyCnt - monthly count
     - Accounting for affected transactions:
         - On blocking of balance - increase Used for blocked part
         - On unblocking of balance - decrease Used for unblocked part